The

 Quality Control

 All information entered into The Clock Register is checked on quality by our Experts.
 If we find that you have contributed information lacking in quality you will be given a chance to remedy it, failing which we will delete it.
+Besides, at the bottom right of each clock's detailed term sheet you will find a "verify" button.
+When you click on that button you can verify each change, if any, that has been made to the data describing this clock and who made that change and when.

 How secure is The Clock Register?